computational-cell-analytics/micro-sam/doc/finetuned_models.md

 # Finetuned Models

 In addition to the original Segment Anything models, we provide models that are finetuned on microscopy data.
-The additional models are available in the [BioImage.IO Model Zoo](https://bioimage.io/#/) and are also hosted on Zenodo.
+They are available in the [BioImage.IO Model Zoo](https://bioimage.io/#/) and are also hosted on Zenodo.

 We currently offer the following models: